GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Jdbc_to_BigQuery_Flex.md

 * **connectionProperties** (JDBC connection property string.): Properties string to use for the JDBC connection.
 Format of the string must be [propertyName=property;]*.
 (Example: unicode=true;characterEncoding=UTF-8).
 * **username** (JDBC connection username.): User name to be used for the JDBC connection.
 User name can be passed in as plaintext or as a base64 encoded string encrypted by Google Cloud KMS.
 * **password** (JDBC connection password.): Password to be used for the JDBC connection.
 Password can be passed in as plaintext or as a base64 encoded string encrypted by Google Cloud KMS.
+* **query** (JDBC source SQL query.): Query to be executed on the source to extract the data.
+(Example: select * from sampledb.sample_table).
 * **KMSEncryptionKey** (Google Cloud KMS key): If this parameter is provided, password, user name and connection string should all be passed in encrypted.
 Encrypt parameters using the KMS API encrypt endpoint.
 See: https://cloud.google.com/kms/docs/reference/rest/v1/projects.locations.keyRings.cryptoKeys/encrypt (Example: projects/your-project/locations/global/keyRings/your-keyring/cryptoKeys/your-key).
 * **useColumnAlias** (Whether to use column alias to map the rows.): If enabled (set to true) the pipeline will consider column alias ("AS") instead of the column name to map the rows to BigQuery.
 Defaults to false.
 * **isTruncate** (Whether to truncate data before writing): If enabled (set to true) the pipeline will truncate before loading data into BigQuery.
 Defaults to false, which is used to only append data.
+* **partitionColumn** (The name of a column of numeric type that will be used for partitioning.): If this parameter is provided (along with `table`), JdbcIO reads the table in parallel by executing multiple instances of the query on the same table (subquery) using ranges.
+Currently, only Long partition columns are supported.
+* **table** (Name of the table in the external database.): Table to read from using partitions.
+This parameter also accepts a subquery in parentheses.
+(Example: (select id, name from Person) as subq).
+* **numPartitions** (The number of partitions.): The number of partitions.
+This, along with the lower and upper bound, form partitions strides for generated WHERE clause expressions used to split the partition column evenly.
+When the input is less than 1, the number is set to 1.
+* **lowerBound** (Lower bound of partition column.): Lower bound used in the partition scheme.
+If not provided, it is automatically inferred by Beam (for the supported types).
+* **upperBound** (Upper bound of partition column): Upper bound used in partition scheme.
+If not provided, it is automatically inferred by Beam (for the supported types).
 * **disabledAlgorithms** (Disabled algorithms to override jdk.tls.disabledAlgorithms): Comma separated algorithms to disable.
 If this value is set to "none" then dk.tls.disabledAlgorithms is set to "".
 Use with care, as the algorithms disabled by default are known to have either vulnerabilities or performance issues.
 For example: SSLv3, RC4.
 * **extraFilesToStage** (Extra files to stage in the workers): Comma separated Cloud Storage paths or Secret Manager secrets for files to stage in the worker.
 These files will be saved under the `/extra_files` directory in each worker.
 (Example: gs://your-bucket/file.txt,projects/project-id/secrets/secret-id/versions/version-id).
 * **useStorageWriteApi** (Use BigQuery Storage Write API): If enabled (set to true) the pipeline will use Storage Write API when writing the data to BigQuery (see https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api).
 Defaults to: false.